mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/decorators.md

 One instance of the current Entity has Many instances (references) to the referred Entity.

-See [Defining Entities](./relationships.md#onetomany) for more examples, including bi-directional 1:m.
+See [Defining Entities](./relationships.md#onetomany) for more examples, including bidirectional 1:m.

 > You need to initialize the value with `Collection<T>` instance.